wifisensing/PicoScenes-Manual/source/installation.rst

             array_status

     `array_status` is a bash script installed by PicoScenes.
 It lists all the installed Wi-Fi NICs (except Wi-Fi USB dongles).
-Check if all the installed Wi-Fi NICs are shown in the list.
-PicoScenes uses the identical device discovery mechanism.
-Therefore, if a Wi-Fi NICs is not shown in the list, it will not be discovered and controlled by PicoScenes.
+You should check whether all the installed Wi-Fi NICs are shown in the list.
+If a Wi-Fi NIC is not shown in the list, it will also not be discovered or controlled by PicoScenes.

 - For USRP N210/X310 series:
     Open a terminal and run the following command